demisto/content/Packs/AzureStorage/Integrations/AzureStorage/README.md

-Deploy and manage storage accounts and blob services.
+This integration enables you to deploy and manage storage accounts and blob services.
 This integration was integrated and tested with version 2019-06-01 of Azure Storage
 ## Authorization
-In both options below, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.
+In order to connect to the Azure Storage Accounts and the Blob Service use either the Cortex XSOAR Azure App or the Self-Deployed Azure App.

-In order to connect to the Azure Storage Accounts and the Blob Service using either Cortex XSOAR Azure App or the Self-Deployed Azure App:
+In both options, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.

 1. Fill in the required parameters.
 2. Run the ***!azure-storage-auth-start*** command.